 The Sections above provide an introduction to some key aspects relating to these Treasury notes:

-- The Engravers and Printers who physically manufactured the notes (The Editor has published a book on this subject)
+- The Engravers and Printers who physically manufactured the notes

 - The Financial Record of the notes as documented by Mr. Thian in his Register of the Confederate Debt